Emotional Consult

 • "Will I become who I want to be?"

-Early diagnosis of mental health problems is difficult, since adolescent behavior is often interpreted as a normal part of the developmental crisis.
-Nevertheless, certain mental disorders such as depression, anxiety, and the first signs of schizophrenia begin precisely during adolescence.
-For example:
+Adolescence is a time of heightened vulnerability to mental health challenges.
+Certain mental disorders such as depression, anxiety, and the first signs of schizophrenia begin precisely during adolescence.

 • Panic disorder typically first appears between the ages of 13 and 14.

-• Hebephrenic schizophrenia, characterized by unusual postures, grimacing, repetition of words and actions (echopraxia and echolalia), manifests between the ages of 15 and 25.
+• Hebephrenic schizophrenia manifests between the ages of 15 and 25.

 Early Signs of Psychological Distress